 Evan Sanderson is currently pursuing a Masters Degree in Arts Management from American University, with a Certificate in International Cultural Management.
 His current writing focuses more on essays and policy briefs, but his interest in using creative and artistic means to express the American veteran experience remains strong.
 Through an internship at the NEA, Evan was able to work on the Military and Healing Arts National Initiative, including work with the National Intrepid Center for Excellence.
 His capstone work will be on how game design and video game engagement can be leveraged to help bridge the gap between civilian and veteran experiences.
 (Website)

 New Repertory Theatre is committed to the development and production of new work.
-Through our Next Voices Fellowship program, we are dedicated to providing a creative laboratory for four playwrights each season who will work as a group on tackling the challenges of their individual plays.
+Through our Next Voices Fellowship program, we are dedicated to providing a creative laboratory for playwrights each season who will work as a group on tackling the challenges of their individual plays.
 We believe that bringing life from the page to the stage does not happen in isolation and neither should the writing process.

 Next Voices Advisory Committee